velejiri/Data-measurement-during-concrete-3D-printing/README.md

 Water - Mixing concrete with warm water may speed up setting of concrete.
 This may help while printing in low temperature environment.
 Amountof mixed water: Should react to environment temperature.
 In warmer places it is safer to mix more water.

-Mortar - Material should have a room temperature.
+Material - Material should have a room temperature.
 If stored outside it can freeze and next day mortar doesn´t set properly.
+Also it is better if accelerant is mixed directly in the nozzle.
+This solution is more complicated than have it already mixed in dry mixture, but offers ideal dosage according to other conditions.

 Speed of Mixer - Mixer mixes material too fast, so there have to be set on/off periods.
 Also sometimes water input gets stuck and less or more water is mixed.